HelseVestRHF/social-coding/README.md

 ## Branches

 Git development is mainly done in the default branch called *main*.
 In some cases it might make sense to create a temporary second branch.
 All future commits after you *checkout* such a branch would be assigned to that branch.
 At a later point you can decide to *checkout* the *main* branch again or to *merge* the changes in the second branch back into the *main* branch.
+A branch is created using the *checkout -b* command.

 ## Terminology